hashicorp/terraform-provider-azurerm/website/docs/d/route_table.html.markdown

 The following attributes are exported:

-* `disable_bgp_route_propagation` - Boolean flag which controls propagation of routes learned by BGP on that route table.
+* `bgp_route_propagation_enabled` - Boolean flag which controls propagation of routes learned by BGP on that route table.

 * `id` - The Route Table ID.